Jyothif/Jyothif/README.md

 - 🌱 I’m currently learning ...
 Django
 - 👯 I’m looking to collaborate on ...
 Data science
 - 🤔 I’m looking for help with ... django and DL
-- 💬 Ask me about ... about data science
+- 💬 Ask me about ...Data science
 - 📫 How to reach me: ... jyothiffu@gmail.com
 - 😄 Pronouns: ...
 Jyothi